Locations:

 Viagra works by blocking an enzyme that regulates blood flow.
 That allows increased blood flow to the genitals and other parts of the body.
 That increased blood flow allows the penis to stiffen in preparation for sex.

-Viagra helps some people achieve and sustain an erection, sure.
+Viagra helps some men achieve and sustain an erection, sure.
 But as for the multitude of other dynamics that factor into sexual desire and performance?
 Not so much.

 The FDA approves Viagra for treating erectile dysfunction.
 That’s all.

-But it’s possible that the effects of Viagra could result in more blood flow to the vulva in women and people AFAB.
+But it’s possible that the effects of Viagra could result in more blood flow to your vulva.
 That may help with sexual performance issues like vaginal lubrication (“wetness”), sensitivity and feelings of pleasure, Dr. Zanotti says.

 Advertisement